It’s a Man I Need – story

 Wife my arse, you’d say.
 This here’s my woman.

 My woman.
 Like a Spaniard.
 Mi mujer.
-I puffed up as her, because who wants to give up the status of woman to become a wife?
+I shone as her, because who wants to give up the status of woman to become a wife?
 Who’d want that?

 You didn’t need a boss.
 Or a spouse who stayed only because she’d made vows.